Should I Try Travel Nursing?

 - Up-to-date health records, including recent documentation for flu shots, TB shots, and other immunizations; recent physicals; titers; blood tests; fit mask tests; and PPDs

 With these three qualifications, you’re already most of the way to becoming a travel nurse!
-(And just in case you're curious about getting nursing licenses in other states, we've got you covered.)
+(And just in case you're curious about license requirements and getting nursing licenses in other states, we've got a list of what different states require nurses to do prior to taking a travel assignment.)

 One of the amazing things about travel nursing is that you quickly learn that nurses of all ages, specialties, and backgrounds travel to work in hospitals and clinics all over the country.
 Regardless of who they are, they’re all playing crucial roles in delivering patient care to medical facilities in need.

-And speaking of amazing things, let’s dive into some of the pros―and cons―of the job!
+And speaking of amazing things, let’s dive into some of the benefits of travel nursing!

 Travel Nursing Pros and Cons